-HUM 2100 - Case Management Practice
+HUM 2100 - Case Management Practice 3 Credit hours

 Emphasizes case management process and the skills related to the management of client cases in human service agencies.
 The course will cover planning, implementing, coordinating and documenting.
 Students will also research and understand the various agencies that assist clients in various settings.
 "C" grade policy applies.